quacksouls/lyf/doc/function.md

 >
 > **Exercise 5.** Use arrow function expression to create a function that prints
 > a string as red.
 Write another function that prints a string as cyan.

--   Who is anonymous?
--   What are my options?
--   Closure

 [[TOC](../README.md "Table of Contents")] [[Previous](decide.md "Decision, decision")]